-A non-U.S. holder generally will not be subject to United States federal income or withholding tax on gain realized on the sale, exchange or other taxable disposition of our common stock unless:
+A non-U.S. holder generally will not be subject to United States federal income or withholding tax on gain realized on the sale, exchange or other taxable disposition of our common stock (other than a redemption which may be subject to a withholding tax or certification requirements under certain circumstances) unless:

-- the gain is effectively connected with a trade or business carried on by the non-U.S. holder within the United States (or, if an income tax treaty applies, the gain is attributable to a U.S. permanent establishment or fixed base maintained by such non-U.S. holder in the United States); or - the non-U.S. holder is an individual who is present in the United States for 183 or more days in the taxable year of the sale or disposition and certain conditions are met; or - our common stock constitutes a United States real property interest by reason of our status as a "United States real property holding corporation" for United States federal income tax purposes at any time during the five-year period preceding the sale or other disposition.
+- the gain is effectively connected with a trade or business carried on by the non-U.S. holder within the United States (and, if an income tax treaty applies, the gain is attributable to a U.S. permanent establishment or fixed base maintained by such non-U.S. holder in the United States); or - the non-U.S. holder is an individual who is present in the United States for 183 or more days in the taxable year of the sale or disposition and certain conditions are met; or - our common stock constitutes a United States real property interest by reason of our status as a "United States real property holding corporation" for United States federal income tax purposes at any time during the five-year period preceding the sale or other disposition.